 After his daughters were married, Will retired from the work that had given him the means for a comfortable life.
 Empty since his parents died, the house on the high shelf above the river received Will and his wife once again, and they made it their home.
 He repaired and painted the coop and raised chickens again.
 And he watched the birds find grasshoppers in the same wheat fields he’d run through as a child.

 When the morning rooster crowed, Will again descended into the canyon to join his memories and the wild world in its daily routine.
-While releasing a brook trout, he noticed the age of his own hands.
+Once, while releasing a brook trout, he noticed the age of his own hands.
 They were old.
 They looked like his grandfather’s hands.

 “How many knots have I tied into my fishing line using these hands?”
 Will wondered.
 “How many flies have I tied, and how many times have I wet these hands to release another trout?
 How many more trout have I left to release?”

-The age was also in Will’s hands.
-There was pain in the most common movements now, though he’d learned to accept it.
+The pain of age was also in Will’s hands.
+There was difficulty in the most common movements now, though he’d learned to accept it.
 He could see and feel the history in his own hands as he folded his fingers around the fly rod to make the cast again.

 At eighty years, Will realized that he would never take the trips or see the destinations that he’d dreamed and planned for as a young man.
 He felt the breakdown of his body, and he knew that time was shorter for him now than it ever was long.
-But it didn’t matter, because he’d lived and hurt and loved — he’d felt pain and happiness, and because he a knew his place on earth so completely.
+But none of that mattered, because he’d lived and hurt and loved — he’d felt pain and happiness, and because he knew his place on earth so completely.
 He knew the canyon and the shelf, the wheat fields and the woods.
-He knew the trout and they knew him by the waves rippling beyond his boots.
+He knew the trout and they knew him by the waves rippling past his boots.
 Will and the trout played a symbiotic game — sometimes Will won, and sometimes the fish won.
 And because of all that, everything was okay.